 - b) Effectiveness - 15.
 Tax incentives are introduced for a purpose, namely, to influence a decision which may otherwise result in an answer that was less optimal than the alternative that the government wishes to encourage.
 This provides a natural framework for examining the effectiveness of the incentive i.e. will the incentive change the behaviour in the way intended. - 16.
 This evaluation needs to go beyond the question of whether the desired behaviour was achieved and question whether the desired behaviour has been stimulated by the incentive if the behaviour would have happened in the absence of the incentive, then the incentive would be ineffective and a dead-weight cost to the budget. - 17.
 The UN Handbook on Protecting the Tax Base notes that most surveys of business executives conclude that taxes were rarely a major consideration in deciding whether and where to invest.
-However, the predictability of the fiscal regime is likely to be a factor as noted below.
-The primary question is the probability of recoverable mineral reserves and the factors in Box X4 that impact the ability to produce and market the reserves, after which the effective tax rate becomes relevant.
-Box X4 is a list of non-tax factors that influence investment decisions (source: UN Handbook on Protecting the Tax Base).
+The primary question is the probability of recoverable mineral reserves and the factors in Box X that impact the ability to produce and market the reserves, after which the effective tax rate becomes relevant.
+Box X is a list of non-tax factors that influence investment decisions (source: UN Handbook on Protecting the Tax Base).